 In this assessment question, CDP was rated 'Unaligned'.
 As highlighted in Q1.1, CDP states in its most recent Integrated Report (CDP, 2024a) that it followed PCAF and the Greenhouse Protocol for setting its target of 30% lower emissions intensity of its direct investments by 2030 compared to 2022.
-However, there is still no comprehensive GHG accounting system within CDP for its international support (scope 3), but only for the group's direct emissions (scope 1) and emissions from energy consumption (scope 2) in line with its ESG Plan (CDP, 2021c, 2023a).
+However, there is still no comprehensive GHG accounting system within CDP specifically for its international support (scope 3), and this aspect is not covered in the ESG Plan (CDP, 2021c).
 This results in the lack of data to identify any emissions trend of the international portfolio over time.
-More precisely, CDP does not (yet) use any internationally recognised GHG methodology such as PCAF or the Greenhouse Gas Protocol to report its own scope 3 emissions, those of the group companies or its equity shares and their (international energy) investments.
-Even if one was to take CDP's reported emissions intensity (not included: financed/scope 3 emissions) as a proxy for the GHG intensity of its total international portfolio, the score would be 'Unaligned' since they have been increasing consistently instead of falling since 2021 (CDP, 2024a).
+So far, CDP reports a drop of 7% of portfolio emissions in 2023 compared to 2022, but this is due to the definition of its target which is not to be equalised with the group- and operations-wide emissions and emissions intensity that CDP reports less prominently on (and which excludes financed/scope 3 emissions) (CDP, 2024a).
+Besides, some of the companies in which CDP has a participation, such as Italgas, Terna and Eni, have determined and already made public their GHG reduction targets, but this is not further considered in CDP's reporting.^{66, 67}